 2 Example occupations shown herein do not imply a guarantee of employment.
 Students are responsible for conducting occupational research for their chosen program.
 Employers have unique hiring practices and job-specific requirements, which may include years of experience for manager positions.
 Graduates with little to no prior experience should expect an entry-level position.

-The Academic Associate Degree in Digital Marketing introduces students to the various functional areas of business organizations to include finance and accounting, marketing, and information systems with a strong focus on digital marketing.
+The Associate Degree in Digital Marketing introduces students to the various functional areas of business organizations to include finance and accounting, marketing, and information systems with a strong focus on digital marketing.
 In addition, the curriculum facilitates the development of leadership skills and core competencies in critical thinking and problem solving, project management, communication, teamwork, and ethics.
 The program is designed to meet the increasing industry demand for business professionals in digital marketing.
 Students acquire the needed skills in preparation for passing certified exams such as Hootsuite’s Social Marketing Certification, Google Ads Certification, and Facebook Blueprint Certificate.
 Bryan University delivers this program through dynamic, adaptive, experiential learning that includes personalized instruction and coaching.
 Following the completion of this program, students will be able to:

 UNV-101S—Student Success and Technology Foundations—3.0 credits